Pain Killers and Gains

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will continue our discussion on satiety and the effects of crash dieting
+In this episode of the Muscle PhD Live Academy we will discuss how to properly set up and implement blood flow restriction training

-In this episode of the Muscle PhD Live Academy we will discuss insulin sensitivity and we’ll be answering community questions
+In this episode of the Muscle PhD Live Academy we will discuss psychological satiety and how to control your appetite more effectively

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.